maartenSXM/cpphash/README.md

 ```
 and the source your .bashrc before running dehash.sh.

-## Makefile
+## makefile and Makefile

-Makefile provides a template Makefile that will clone this repo into a project.
+"makefile" and "Makefile" are functional makefile templates that will clone
+this repo into a project.
-To use it, just copy Makefile into a project directory that does not already
+To use them, just copy them both into a project directory that does not
-have a Makefile.
-If your project already has a Makefile, you may be
+already use makefiles.
+If your project already does, then you likely
-able to clone this repo and then add the line "include cpptext/Makefile.cpptext"
-into your Makefile however YMMV.
+already know how to integrate them to your project.

 There is an example in example/make that shows how to use make and cpptext
 to assist with managing multiple project variants that share text files.
-Thet example shows how to sharing of constant #defines and configuration
+That example shows how to share constant #defines and configuration
 #defines between text files and C / C++ files.
 See the files main.yaml,
 config.h and pins.h in example/make for more details.

-## Makefile User variables
+## User variables

-These Makefile variables can be changed from their defaults by either
+These variables can be changed from their defaults by editting
-editting Makefile.cpptext or overriding them with a CLI argument to make such as
+"Makefile" or overriding them with a CLI argument to make such as
 ```bash
 make MAIN=init.yaml
 ```

 ### OUTDIR

-Where to write any intermediate generated files, including the
-cpptext repo itself.
+Where to write generated files, including the cpptext repo itself.
+Unlike the other user variables, it is set in "makefile".

 ### MAIN

-The initial/main text file that includes the others. it defaults
+The initial/main text file that "#include"s the others.
+It defaults
 to "main.yaml".

-The suffix of the file is used as the <SUFFIX> for
-teh generated file.
+### SUFFIX

+The suffix of source files that will be dehash-ed so that they can be
+included by <MAIN>.  <MAIN> may not end up including them all however they
+will be dehash-ed regardless.
+See user variables DIRS and SRCS.
+SUFFIX
+defaults to the file suffix of <MAIN>, including the '.'.

+### DIRS

+The directories that are searched for files ending in <SUFFIX> to dehash.
+See user variable SRCS.
+It defaults to ".".

+### SRCS

+The list of files to dehash.
+It defaults *.<SUFFIX> wildcards in
+the directories dpecified by DIRS

 ### PREFIX

-Makefile.cpptext generates a single esphome yaml filename named $(PREFIX)$(PROJTAG).
+Makefile.cpptext generates a single filename named <PREFIX><PROJTAG>.
 PREFIX defaults to "./myProj_"

 ### PROJTAG

-Makefile.cpptext a single output file named $(PREFIX)$(PROJTAG).
-PROJTAG defaults to "0" but can be any character string of any length.
+PROJTAG is used to uniquely declar the project name.
+It defaults to "0"
+but it can be any character string of any length.
+To build different
-To build different project variants from the same project
-directory, specify a different PROJTAG for each.
+project variants from the same project directory, specify a different
+PROJTAG for each by overriding it on the make command line using, for
+example, make PROJTAG=1.

 Argument -D_PROJTAG_$(PROJTAG) is passed to the C-preprocessor so that
 text sources can vary the generated file using #if directives such as: